new foster & adopter checklist

 Introductions

-- Your dog was recently in a stressful shelter environment, or transitioning from another home, and needs time to decompress
+- Your dog was recently in an extremely stressful shelter environment, or transitioning from another home, and needs time to decompress

 - Try not to overwhelm your dog with too many visitors or people; make sure children respect the dog's space